leegengyu/OverTheWire-Bandit/README.md

 * There are around 6 tries being attempted at each short interval, from the print statements that I inserted and which were thus printed, as well as seen from the grouping of the 3 types of statements seen in the result file.
 This means that we can have around 6 simultaneous processes at any point in time (limit on the number of forked processes, I am guessing).
 * <to-be-continued>
 * Password for Level 25: uNG9O58gUE7snukf3bvZ0rxhtnjzSGzG

+**Bandit Level 25 → Level 26**
+**Key Takeaways**: learn more about the intricacies of the more command, as well as the capabilities of a text editor.
+Logging in to bandit26 from bandit25 should be fairly easy… The shell for user bandit26 is not /bin/bash, but something else.
+Find out what it is, how it works and how to break out of it.
+* After logging in to this level, we find that the SSH key to the next level is found in the current working directory.
+The old method (as used earlier in level 13) works: ssh -i bandit26.sshkey bandit26@localhost, which is why it is said that the logging in is fairly easy.
+However, our connection is immediately closed after that.
+* Recall in level 18 that we also had our connections similarly closed immediately after logging in, and we had to use a different shell to circumvent that problem.
+Let us try that method here: ssh -i bandit26.sshkey bandit26@localhost -t /bin/sh.
+* We find that the huge wall of text is similarly not found when successfully logged in, but the connection is still terminated.
+* Let's go back to reading the level goal and we see that a hint is to find out what the shell for user bandit26 is.
+A command for finding out the shell for a user is getent passwd <user> | cut -d : -f 7.
+* We run the command with user bandit24 and bandit25 and we see that the output is /bin/bash.
+Running the command with user bandit26 gives the output /usr/bin/showtext.
+We find that the file is a shell script.
+* The shell script shows that it sets the terminal to be of linux type (instead of the current xterm-256color), displays text.txt and then exits with status code 0.
+I was searching for the differences between the 2 terminal types to see if there was anything different but it turned out that I was looking at the wrong part of the shell script.
+* The key to solving this level is to know the parameters of the more command, particularly the interactive commands, since we cannot modify the shell script to insert additional parameters.
+I saw the parameter !command, which executes a command in a subshell but that was not quite the correct one.
+* We should be looking at the 'v' parameter, which starts up an editor at the current line.
+The point is to make the more command display part of the text.txt, and not the full thing, so that we can run our interactive command.
+To do so, we have to manually resize our terminal such that the entire text.txt cannot be displayed at one go.
+* With that, we are able to use an editor which opens text.txt.
+We are not able to edit text.txt, and it would be quite pointless to do so since the shell script only opens and displays the file contents.
+Crucially, we are able to do things (that I did not know), from within a text editor.
+* Type ":set shell=/bin/bash" (/bin/sh would also be fine), then press enter.
+Following that, type ":shell" and volia, we have our shell as user bandit26.
+I am guessing that since /bin/bash is not executed at login, the shell had not been set and thus the step is necessary.
+If we were to type ":shell" without the set command, the shell does not spawn for us.
+* Alternatively, instead of getting a shell, we can just grab the password by entering ":e /etc/bandit_pass/bandit26".
+* I would not have cleared this level if not for https://kongwenbin.com.
+On hindsight, I should have realised that it had to do with the more command because that was the command just before exit 0, which we wanted to avoid.
+* Password for Level 26: 5czgV9L3Xx8JPOyRbXh6lQbmIOWvPT6Z